Metastatic Breast Cancer: Types, First Symptoms, And Treatment Options

 Chemical receptor-positive:

 Breast cancers expressing estrogen receptors (ER) or potentially progesterone receptors (PR) are also known as “hormone receptor-positive.”
-These receptors are proteins that are responsible to found in cells.
+These receptors are proteins that are responsible for found in cells.
 Tumors that have estrogen receptors are known as “ER-positive.”
 Tumors that have progesterone receptors are known as "PR-positive."

 HER2-positive: